Hope grows as deadly Northern California blaze slows down

 The fire around Redding was among 17 significant blazes in the state on Sunday that had forced roughly 50,000 people from their homes, said Lynne Tolmachoff, a Cal Fire spokeswoman.

-About 100 miles (160 kilometers) southwest of Redding, one of two blazes that started in Mendocino County forced the evacuation of Lakeport, a city of about 5,000 people, after destroying four homes.
+About 100 miles (160 kilometres) southwest of Redding, one of two blazes that started in Mendocino County forced the evacuation of Lakeport, a city of about 5,000 people, after destroying four homes.
 More than 4,500 buildings were under threat, officials said.
-The two fires had blackened 39 square miles (101 square kilometers) and were each 5 percent contained.
+The two fires had blackened 39 square miles (101 square kilometres) and were each 5 per cent contained.

 Hughes, the firefighter killed near Yosemite, was originally from Hawaii.
 He had been with California’s Arrowhead Interagency Hotshots for four years and reached the rank of captain.
 Earlier this month, firefighter Braden Varney was killed when the bulldozer he was operating overturned while he was fighting the flames near the national park.
 At least seven other firefighters have been injured since that blaze broke out July 13.